influxdata/telegraf/plugins/outputs/wavefront/README.md

   ## whether to convert boolean values to numeric values, with false -> 0.0 and true -> 1.0. default is true
   #convert_bool = true

+  ## Truncate metric tags to a total of 254 characters for the tag name value.
+Wavefront will reject any
+  ## data point exceeding this limit if not truncated.
+Defaults to 'false' to provide backwards compatibility.
+  #truncate_tags = false
 ```